JuliaLang/julia/doc/devdocs/locks.rst

 JIT & type-inference : codegen lock

-LambdaInfo updates : codegen lock
+MethodInstance updates : codegen lock

     - These fields are generally lazy initialized, using the test-and-test-and-set pattern.